Upcoming Events

 Licensee Information Form

 All parties interested in contracting use of the Arena are required to complete a Licensee Information Form.
 The Arena will not place holds for requested dates unless an approved application is on file.
-Submission of the licensee information form does not guarantee approval of application.
+Submission of the licensee information form does not guarantee approval of the application.

-Upon receipt of the completed licensee information form, Arena Management will review the application and make a determination as to whether the proposed use is approved.
+Upon receipt of the completed license information form, Arena Management will review the application and make a determination as to whether the proposed use is approved.
 Approval of the application is based upon the following:

-Taco Bell Arena Booking & Scheduling Policy
+ExtraMile Arena Booking & Scheduling Policy

 Arena management reserves the right to deny licensing or vendor requests from individuals, organizations, or businesses that would use Arena facilities to engage in activities deemed to be inconsistent with the values and goals of the Arena and University or that are considered to be fiscally or commercially impracticable.

-1 Booking/Scheduling
+1: Booking/Scheduling

 1.1 Auxiliary Gym